tomjaguarpaw/H2/posts/hkd-pattern-type-level-ski.markdown

 ## Abstraction at the type level

 Anyway, where was I?
 Back to the problem at hand.
-How can we get a uniform and compositional way of writing type level functions, like a type-level lambda calculus?
+How can we get a uniform and compositional way of writing type-level functions, like a type-level lambda calculus?
 Oh, hang on a minute!
 SKI calculus is equivalent to lambda calculus, and I just implemented it at the type level by accident.